 Nomination of examiners and examination entry

 Please note: The process for examination entry and nomination of examiners has changed!
 The paper forms have been replaced by a MySIS online task.
-Paper forms will be accepted up to Friday 8 September 2017.
-After this date all applications for examination entry and nomination of examiners should be made online through MySIS.
-Paper forms received after 8 September will be sent back to the student and School/Institute so that the nominations can be made via MySIS.
+Paper forms will no longer be accepted.
+All applications for examination entry and nomination of examiners should be made online through MySIS.

 The process for examination entry and nomination of examiners is initiated by the student.
 The student completes part 1 of the online form.
 In MySIS please click the 'My Details' page on the top menu, and then the 'Progression and Examination' tab.
 The links to the form and guidance notes are displayed under the 'Examination' heading.